 Wesley Chapel home prices are not only among the most expensive in North Carolina, but Wesley Chapel real estate also consistently ranks among the most expensive in America.

-Wesley Chapel is a decidedly white-collar village, with fully 86.20% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Wesley Chapel is a village of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Wesley Chapel who work in sales jobs (18.33%), management occupations (17.99%), and healthcare (8.90%).
+Wesley Chapel is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Wesley Chapel is a village of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Wesley Chapel who work in sales jobs (16.79%), management occupations (15.23%), and office and administrative support (10.83%).

 Also of interest is that Wesley Chapel has more people living here who work in computers and math than 95% of the places in the US.